 Students who are eligible to take advantage of this opportunity may have these credits applied toward ARSSB degrees.

 For students interested in the Internship Program

-Discuss your internship with your respective admissions counselor.
-For graduate students, visit with Imelda Lopez in Western Hemispheric Trade Center (WHTC) 204B or Leiza Nochebuena-Evans in WHTC 204A; undergraduate students visit with Maggie Blasco in WHTC 204C or Anabelly Sanchez in WHTC 213A.
-Obtain and fill out the Application Form and the Assumption of Risk Agreement.
-The counselor will certify that you meet the internship requirements above.
+Discuss your internship with your internship coordinator, Anabelly Sanchez, in WHTC 213A.
+Obtain and fill out the Application Form and the Assumption of Risk Agreement and certify that you meet the internship requirements mentioned above.

 Prepare a one-to-two page Resume that includes your career objectives, education, and work experience.
 You may also want to include any volunteer work, school or community involvement, or any honors or awards you have received in academia.
-Undergraduate students may obtain resume writing assistance at the Office of Career Services.
+Students may obtain resume writing assistance at the Office of Career Services.

-Return the (1) Application, (2) Resume and (3) Assumption of Risk Agreement to Leiza Nochebuena-Evans, WHTC 204A no later than the last day of late registration for the semester that you wish to complete the internship.
+Return the (1) Application, (2) Resume and (3) Assumption of Risk Agreement to Anabelly Sanchez, WHTC 213A no later than the last day of late registration for the semester that you wish to complete the internship.

 If we are able to match you with a suitable position, you will be contacted so that a job interview or interviews may be arranged with the organization seeking intern(s).
 If the organization selects you, and you accept the position, your next step will be to register for the internship class.
-If you have already found a possible qualifying position in an organization, you should discuss it with Leiza Nochebuena-Evans.
+If you have already found a possible qualifying position in an organization, you should discuss it with the College's internship coordinator.